SunilKumarPeela/nmap-via-python-script/README.md

-# Python Nmap Port Scanner
+# Nmap Port Scanning Automation with Python Scripts

 This guide will walk you through using a simple Python script to scan for open ports on a target IP address using the `nmap` library.
 The script will then generate a text file report with the scan results.